vectordotdev/vector/docs/usage/configuration/specification.md

   #

   [transforms.coercer.types]
-    # A definition of field type conversions.
-They key is the field name and the
+    # A definition of log field type conversions.
+They key is the log field name
-    # value is the type. `strftime` specifiers are supported for the `timestamp`
+    # and the value is the type. `strftime` specifiers are supported for the
-    # type.
+    # `timestamp` type.
     #
     # * required
     # * no default